emilioSp/forget-about-jest/README.md

 ## Future 🤔

-If is up to me I won't use Jest anymore to test Node.js application.
+If is up to me I won't use Jest anymore to test Node.js applications.
 IMO we should embrace Node.js test framework shipped starting from v18 version 🚀
 👉 https://nodejs.org/docs/latest-v18.x/api/test.html